 We have found that the differences between these approaches are minimal.
 The main advantage of sensor stabilization is that it works with all lenses, even older or cheaper lenses that don't provide their own stabilization.
 Either way, most modern cameras can deal with a small amount of camera shake to produce a sharper picture, but can't compensate for larger movements.

 However, there are a few exceptions.
-Higher-end mirrorless cameras such as the Olympus OM-D EM-5 Mark III, the Sony a6500 and Sony a6600 offer in-body five-axis image stabilization, which is a feature not yet found on most DSLRs — though the Pentax K1 series, does have it, as does the new Pentax K-3 III.
+Higher-end mirrorless cameras such as the Olympus OM-D EM-5 Mark III, the Sony a6500 and Sony a6600 offer in-body five-axis image stabilization, which is a feature not yet found on most DSLRs — though the Pentax K1 series, does have it, as does last year's Pentax K-3 III.
 They shift the sensor to compensate for movement not only on the vertical and horizontal axes but also along three other axes: pitch (tilting up and down), yaw (turning side to side) and roll (rotating).

 In-body five-axis stabilization is superior to other methods and extremely helpful when shooting from a moving position, such as a car, helicopter or boat.
 It also produces much steadier footage for handheld video shoots.

 Five-axis image stabilization gives mirrorless cameras the edge over most DSLRs — in the more expensive models that have it.
 But in entry-level cameras, both mirrorless and DSLRs tend to use similar in-lens stabilization.

 DSLR vs. mirrorless: Image quality